markuskruse/stl-librarian/README.md

 1. Click run script
 1. Wait, this will take some time.
 Monitor the progress in the console.
 1. Inspect the result in the target dir.

+### Windows paths

+Even if you are using windows, you should use forward slashes "/".
+And remove the ":" after the drive letter.
+So if your files are at C:\Users\Nisse\somefolder write it as: /C/Users/Nissse/somefolder

 ## Function